Fitted Wardrobes Cost

 Post your job

-The materials usually account for around 70% of the overall cost to install a fitted wardrobe in your home.
-As you can see from the table above, there is quite a stark contrast in price depending on the wardrobe's size and whether you want to incorporate any internal features like shelving and rails in your fitted wardrobe.
+As you can see from the table above, there is quite a stark contrast in price depending on the wardrobe's size and whether you want to incorporate any internal features — like shelving and rails — in your fitted wardrobe.

-Another thing to consider when planning to pay for a fitted wardrobe installation is whether you want a bespoke, custom-built cabinet, or whether you want to choose a predesigned one from a DIY or wardrobe store.
+An important element to consider when preparing for the cost of fitted wardrobe installation is whether you want a bespoke, custom-built cabinet or whether you want to choose a predesigned one from a DIY or specialist shop.

-Bespoke fitted wardrobes carry quite a high premium, as a joiner or carpenter will need to design and build the wardrobe from scratch, but if you have the budget for this choice, you will definitely be pleased with the finished result.
+Bespoke fitted wardrobes carry quite a high premium, as a joiner or carpenter will need to design and build the wardrobe from scratch.
+But if you have the budget for this, you will definitely be pleased with the finished result.

 Find Tradespeople, compare up to 3 quotes!